Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: ZKP Protocol for Goishi Hiroi

 This means the $p$-th iteration corresponds to a valid move of picking a stone from the grid.
 As this is true for every $p \geq 3$, and the case $p=2$ also works similarly, while the case $p=1$ is trivial, we can conclude that $P$ must know a valid solution of the puzzle. \end{proof}

 \begin{lemma}[Zero-Knowledge] During the verification, $V$ obtains no information about $P$'s solution. \end{lemma}

-\begin{proof} It is sufficient to show that all distributions of cards that are turned face-up can be simulated by a simulator $S$ that does not know $P$'s solution.

-\begin{itemize} \item In Steps 3 and 6 of the chosen cut protocol in Section \ref{chosen}, due to the pile-shifting shuffle, a \mybox{1} has an equal probability to be at any of the $n$ positions.
-Hence, these steps can be simulated by $S$. \item In Step 3 of the FirstNonZero protocol in Section \ref{nonzero}, the cards $c_k,c_{k+1},...,$ $c_{k+n-2}$ are all \mybox{0}s, and the card $c_{k+n-1}$ is public information known to $V$.
+\begin{proof} It is sufficient to show that all distributions of cards that are turned face-up can be simulated by a simulator $S$ that does not know $P$'s solution. \begin{itemize} \item In Steps 3 and 6 of the chosen cut protocol in Section \ref{chosen}, due to the pile-shifting shuffle, a \mybox{1} has an equal probability to be at any of the $q$ positions.
+Hence, these steps can be simulated by $S$. \item In Step 3 of the FirstNonZero protocol in Section \ref{nonzero}, the cards $c_\ell,c_{\ell+1},...,$ $c_{\ell+n-2}$ are all \mybox{0}s, and the card $c_{\ell+n-1}$ is public information known to $V$.
 Hence, this step can be simulated by $S$. \item In the main protocol, there is only one deterministic pattern of the cards that are turned face-up, so the whole protocol can be simulated by $S$. \end{itemize}

 Therefore, we can conclude that $V$ obtains no information about $P$'s solution. \end{proof}